 Technically speaking, PureVPN is owned by GZ Systems, a company that used to be registered in Hong Kong and has since been relocated to the British Virgin Islands (BVI).

 I say “technically speaking” because as with most VPN companies, the registered entity is usually nothing more than a shell company.
 Most of their staff and employees are remote, located all around the world.

 And in the case of PureVPN, much of their workforce seems to come from the same place as Ivacy VPN…

 Now this isn’t a particularly bad thing, but it’s also not something they advertise.
 The question is this:

-Are you comfortable giving your data to a Hong Kong-based company run in Pakistan?
+Are you comfortable giving your data to a BVI-based company run in Pakistan?